jaimenn/Nanodegree-data-structure-project-3/Dutch-National-Flag-Problem/explanation_4.md

 ## Space complexity
 In place comparison and swapping was done in this algorithm.
 No additional space was required.

-As a result, the space complexity if of O(n).
+As a result, the space complexity if of O(1).